Dasiglucagon in a ready-to-use rescue pen

 99% of subjects were recovered from the insulin-induced hypoglycemia within 15 min following dosing with dasiglucagon, versus 2% with placebo and 95% with GlucaGen®.

 Overall, no safety concerns were raised for dasiglucagon within the trial.
-Nausea and vomiting were reported with similar numbers for dasiglucagon and GlucaGen® (nausea: 55% and 53%, vomiting: 23% and 19%, respectively)..
-A pediatric trial will be initiated in September 2018 with readout in H1 2019 and with an expected New Drug Application (NDA) filing H2 2019.
+Nausea and vomiting were reported with similar numbers for dasiglucagon and GlucaGen® (nausea: 55% and 53%, vomiting: 23% and 19%, respectively).
+A pediatric trial initiated in September 2018 with readout in Q3 2019.
+The New Drug Application (NDA) filing with the FDA is planned for the end of 2019.